 But the next year I came again.
 This time, Dorota, the instructor, taught me stopping and I gained some confidence.

 Since then I ski at least a week each year.
-My daily session comprises one hour with Tomek, an excellent instructor, and another 2-3 hours on my own.
+My daily session comprises one hour with Tomek, an excellent instructor, and another 2 to 3 hours on my own.

 Each year there is further progress and more joy and satisfaction.